tlevine/www.thomaslevine.com/content/!/middle-names/index.md

 	Discussion Thread
 	---------------------------------------------------------------
 	Response Via Email(CLMSO - EMM) - 03/14/2011 16:04
 	Thank you for using the US Census Bureau's Question and Answer Center.
-Un= fortunately, the subject you asked about is not one for which the Census = Bureau collects data.
+Un- fortunately, the subject you asked about is not one for which the Census Bureau collects data.
 We are sorry we were not able to assist you.